ezsystems/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

           FieldDefinition_

 :Error Codes:
-    :400: If the Input does not match the input schema definition, In this case the response contains an ErrorMessage_
+    :400: If the Input does not match the input schema definition or validation on the field definition fails, in this case the response contains an ErrorMessage_
     :401: If the user is not authorized to add a field definition
-    :403: If a field definition with same identifier already exists in the given content type
+    :403: - If a field definition with same identifier already exists in the given content type
+          - If the field definition is of singular type, already existing in the given content type
+          - If the field definition of user type is being added to the content type having content instances

 Get Fielddefinition
 ```````````````````